RubberNoodles/barrier_crossing/tests/README.md

 _These codes were made for `barrier_crossing == 0.16.2`._

-This directory contains Python codes and FASRC .sh scripts that we used to produce each figure.
+This directory contains Python codes and FASRC `.sh` scripts that we used to produce each figure.
 Each directory is a separate test.
 They can be run through the cluster with the appropriate SLURM commands, or with native Python.
 The following is a description of each directory/file.
 All outputs can be found in the `/data` directory of each folder. `old` contains old outputs that are saved and may be helpful reference.

+All tests will take the parameters in `params.py` in order to maintain consistency.
+Change these values at your own peril.

 **Codes using Sivak & Crooks Landscape**